aakatz3/Open-Source-Smarthome/README.txt

-An open smart home
-questions? email at aakatz3@gmail.com
+An open smart home.
+Have any questions? email at aakatz3@gmail.com